trivago/Heimdallr.swift/README.md

 $ git read-tree --prefix=script/ -u objc-build-scripts/master
 ```

-Then commit the changes to incorporate the scripts into your own repository's
+Then commit the changes, to incorporate the scripts into your own repository's
 history.
 You can also freely tweak the scripts for your specific project's
 needs.